5 Pitfalls to Avoid When Recruiting Real Estate Agents

 4. Underutilizing Available Resources

 As a real estate agent recruiter, you need to utilize various methods when finding effective agents.
-This means going beyond a website or word of mouth, and exploring your social media connections to find potential candidates.
+This means going beyond a website or word of mouth and exploring your social media connections to find potential candidates.

 5. Failing to Send a Follow-Up

 Just like real estate agents follow up with their clients to close a sale, you must follow up with potential candidates you want to hire.
-It will help you get the response you want, especially from those who haven’t gotten back to you yet.
+It’s possible that candidates simply forgot to reply, and your follow-up message can be just the reminder they need.

-If you’ve previously communicated, you may want to pick up where you last left off.
+If you’ve previously communicated, you may want to pick up where you left off.
 If they haven’t responded to your previous message at all yet, kindly ask the candidate if they have received it.

 How to Recruit Real Estate Agents: Summary